Nithya2900/Indian_Movie_Recommendation_System/README.md

 Expand the dataset to include movies from more Indian languages and regions.

 Contributors :
-Nithya - Project Developer ,
+Nithya Sri - Project Developer ,
 Prashuna - Project Developer

 License